 - Letters of recommendation

 Each applicant should provide three letters of recommendation from an academic.
-This could include a former professor, dean, or faculty member.
+You might ask a former professor, dean, or faculty member for the letter.

 - Application fee

-This fee will be phased out by the 2024-2025 school year to make the application process more equitable for all students.
+Luckily, the fee will be phased out by the 2024-2025 school year to make the application process more accessible for all students.
 In previous years, the application fee was £75.

-However, you might be wondering what course is the right Oxford graduate course for you.
+However, you might be wondering how to pick the right Oxford graduate course for you.
+Let’s explore some ways to narrow it down.

 The courses fall under five distinct departments: